trsteinmetz/trsteinmetz/README.md

 Certified AWS Cloud Architect Associate

+## About me
+I am a seasoned IT Professional with an Excellence mindset.
+My passion lies in crafting robust Architectural Solutions grounded in best practices, drawing inspiration from AWS and industry standards such as ISO 27001.

+I thrive on the intricacies of ensuring High Availability and implementing foolproof Disaster Recovery strategies.
+Currently, my fascination revolves around DynamoDB, and I relish the challenge of working on projects that push this powerful database to its limits.

+Let's architect the extraordinary together! 🚀

 <!--
 **trsteinmetz/trsteinmetz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.